nervana21/bitcoin-rpc-codegen/README.md

 # Bitcoin RPC Code Generator

 A tool for generating type-safe Rust RPC client code for Bitcoin Core's JSON-RPC API.
-This project parses Bitcoin Core's API documentation (via a JSON file) and automatically produces both client methods and Rust types for interacting with the node.
+This project parses Bitcoin Core's API documentation (from a JSON file) and automatically produces both client methods and Rust types for interacting with the node.

 ## Features